 As a pitcher at Blinn in the 2013 season, Whiter finished with a 2-1 record in three appearances and maintained a 1.98 earned run average in 13.2 innings.

 Before his collegiate career, Whitter was a three-year letterman at Kingwood High School where he was named District MVP, all-state and first team All-Houston.

-Whitter is engaged to Ashton Hogoboom from Kingwood, Texas.
+Whitter is married to the former Ashton Hogoboom of Kingwood, Texas.